xiao-zaiyi/illa-helper/README.md

 Firefox requires special installation steps due to security restrictions:

+The official release version currently cannot be installed through this method, only through the store.

 **Method 1: Temporary Installation (Recommended for Development)**
 1. Enter `about:debugging#/runtime/this-firefox` in Firefox address bar
 2. Click **"Load Temporary Add-on..."**